-When the need for a global tangible economic solution becomes a must, it is neither the mission nor focus of governments to provide solutions directly to the market place.
-It is also not acceptable for the private sector, which has earned the world’s trust through its proven capabilities and skills, to monopolize such a solution.
-The world will simply not accept a solution developed to address nations’ interdependent needs to be provided by one or a few private interests.
-Such a solution, one that is of vital concern to nations‘ security and sovereignties, must be delivered under a true public-private partnership.
+When the desire for a global, tangible economic solution becomes a must, it is neither the mission nor focus of governments to provide solutions directly to the marketplace.
+It is also not acceptable for the private sector to monopolize such a solution; one that is of vital concern to nations’ security and sovereignty, must be delivered under a true public-private partnership.

-The Nations Security Solution (NSS) is developed when comprehensive adoption addressing nations’ interdependent needs is required.
-Our global initiative falls under the NSS foundation since it impacts the daily lives of 7 billion people around the world, involves the mother of all industries the B2B global market projected to reach USD 235 trillion by 2025, comprises the world’s largest consortium of public and private organizations from 56 countries, and creates tremendous value in excess of USD 11 trillion.
+The Nations’ Security Solution (NSS) was developed to address nations’ interdependent needs.
+Our global initiative falls under the NSS foundation because it impacts the daily lives of 7 billion people around the world; involves the vast B2B global market, which is projected to reach USD 312 trillion by 2025; comprises the world’s largest consortium of public and private organizations from 56 countries; and creates value in excess of USD 11 trillion.

 The Global Structural Formula

-The main foundation required to deliver a tangible global solution for any national security industry (i.e. trade, finance, insurance) is represented through the Global Structural Formula (GSF).
-This formula is of paramount importance in ensuring a sustainable global program being delivered and maintained efficiently by capable global organizations after being triggered by a nonprofit organization, all in concert with government bodies.
-The GSF includes the participation of all forms of organizations, listed below, working in concert together capitalizing on each organization’s capabilities and jurisdiction, thus introducing an independent global monitoring mechanism offsetting geopolitical and monopolistic concerns at the same time ensuring rapid global deployment, providing benefits to all participants.
+The Global Structural Formula (GSF) is of paramount importance in ensuring a sustainable global program being delivered and maintained efficiently by capable global organizations after being triggered by a nonprofit organization, all working in concert with government bodies.
+The GSF includes the participation of all forms of organizations, listed below, bridging the gap between the public and the private sector while capitalizing on each organization’s capabilities and jurisdictions.
+Thus, the GSF introduces an independent, global monitoring mechanism that offsets geopolitical and monopolistic concerns and that concurrently ensures a rapid, global deployment of the Digital Economy Platform; hence providing benefits to all participants.

-The World Logistics Council Network (WLCN) is comprised of capable organizations selected through a transparent equal opportunity process.
-WLCN will work in a co-operative environment with a global governance structure that will monitor their performance while maintaining and deploying the core system MDDEAS.
-These companies, with their market opportunity and profit driven motives, will ensure rapid global deployment, which benefits their customers in both developed and developing countries alike.
+The World Logistics Council Network (WLCN) is comprised of capable Commerce, Insurance, Finance, and Technology organizations selected through a transparent, equal opportunity process.
+The WLCN works in a cooperative environment with a global governance structure that monitors their performance while maintaining and deploying the core system MDDEAS™.
+These companies, with their market opportunity and profit-driven motives, ensure rapid global deployment, which benefits their customers in both developed and developing countries alike.

 Board of Directors

-The Secretary General is the organization’s Ambassador to high-level government officials and leaders in the private sector worldwide and oversees the delivery of GCEL’s compelling value proposition of its global economic development program.
+The Secretary General is the organization’s Ambassador to high-level government officials and leaders in the private sector worldwide, and oversees GCEL’s delivery of the value proposition of its global economic development program.